fbpx

 Designing With Slabs Beyond The Kitchen

 Using slab materials can create visual impact anywhere in your home.
-In addition to the kitchen, people are requesting porcelain, stone or Quartz slabs in the bathroom, laundry room and even for the fireplace.
+In addition to the kitchen, people are requesting porcelain, stone or quartz slabs in the bathroom, bar area, laundry room and even for the fireplace.
 It’s a high style approach that will transform these everyday spaces into soothing retreats.

 “It’s a timeless look that will look and feel up-to-date for years to come,” says Normandy Designer Ashley Noethe.